Saturday, April 11, 2015

 LA Marathon 2015 starting line

 I wasn't able to take as much photos that I would have wanted to on the course, because doing so would have affected my time.
 Though like what I said, it was such a joyous event.
-Aside from refreshments--water and Gatorade--on each mile marker, there was also entertainment from a local band.
+Aside from refreshments--water and Gatorade--on each mile marker, there was also entertainment from local bands.
 But what I was surprised with was the people.
 Spectators--young and old-- went out of their way to cheer, support and prepare placards for the runners.
 Seeing and hearing the cheerers were more than enough already.
 But they even prepared food like orange slices, jelly beans, ice candies, ice cubes, gummy bears, pizza pie slices, chips, pretzels, and twizzlers for the runners.
 I tried some before I realized that munching on ice cubes was the best.
 It was hard to eat during a run, even energy bars.
 Sweet or sour food on a really hot weather made me more thirsty.
 There were also refreshments and sometimes free hugs, high fives and Vaseline.
 Who would not be motivated with all of that!?
 As for the placards, I can still remember some that made me smile and want to push myself more like Your feet hurt because you are kicking ass; Pain is temporary, pride is forever; Believe me, hell is hotter; Worst parade ever; Run like you stole something; There is beer in the finish line; Smile if you peed a little; Smile if you need to poop.

 LA Marathon 2015